 The 6th form Bulletin

 This is emailed out to students and parents every Friday and is in the form of a padlet.
 All messages and other useful resources and information are available here.

 There are three information screens in the Sixth Form area for students to view.
 These will be updated regularly to show key dates / deadlines and other important whole school information.

 There are a number of notice boards in the Sixth Form area displaying a wide range of information for students.

 Sixth Form Space

-There is also a Sixth Form common room for use during free time, with a full café service throughout the day exclusively for Sixth Form use.
+In addition there is a sixth form common room for use during free time with a full café service throughout the day exclusively for Sixth Form use.

 The enrichment programme is provided for all students.
 It is a timetabled lesson and compulsory for all students to attend.

 The programme is designed to enhance the students’ curriculum by introducing students to a variety of experiences.

 The Enrichment Programme includes: